Eggs seem to be one of those foods that many folks are perpetually confused about – for a variety of reasons.

-Earth to fat phobes: A thorough review of the world’s scientific literature published in the American Journal of Lifestyle Medicine in 2009 concluded that eggs do not in any way, shape or form contribute to heart attacks!
+Earth to fat phobes: A thorough review of the world’s scientific literature published in the American Journal of Lifestyle Medicine in 2009 concluded that eggs and the beneficial cholesterol they contain do not contribute to heart attacks!

 Does Cooking Egg Yolks Damage Them?

 This is also a myth and causes folks to avoid eggs in dishes that would be perfectly healthy to include them.
-Having a fear of scrambling or whipping eggs into baked goods is a shame as eating lots of eggs in as many ways as possible is a good dietary practice given that eggs are one of the highest sources of of sulphur and deficiency of this critical macronutrient is increasingly common.
+Having a fear of scrambling or whipping eggs into baked goods is a shame.
+Eating lots of eggs in as many ways as possible is a good dietary practice given that eggs are one of the highest sources of sulfur.

-What actually does cause the cholesterol in foods like egg yolks to oxidize?
+What actually does cause cholesterol in foods like egg yolks to oxidize?

 It’s not simple cooking, baking or scrambling like what happens in our humble kitchens!

-This process called extrusion is completely denaturing to the cholesterol in foods – not just eggs.
-It also negatively alters the fragile proteins that are present which is why extrusion is so damaging to cereal grains and why boxed cereals even if organic are highly toxic, allergenic foods.
+This process called extrusion is completely denaturing to the cholesterol in all foods – not just eggs.
+It also negatively alters the fragile proteins that are present which is why extrusion is so damaging to cereal grains and why boxed cereals are highly toxic, allergenic foods.

 How to Best Eat Your Eggs

-The bottom line is just eat your eggs!
+The bottom line is just to eat your eggs!

 One caveat on consuming raw eggs.
 While the egg yolk is fine to consume raw, the egg white is best cooked.
-According to Chris Masterjohn, an expert on the subject who blogs at Cholesterol and Health, raw egg whites have the following problems:
+According to Chris Masterjohn, an expert on the subject, raw egg whites have the following problems: